 Troubleshooting

-• Cookies spread too much: Fresh flour can weaken the structure in some recipes.
+- Cookies spread too much: Fresh flour can change the structure in some recipes.
 Add a small portion of hard wheat or slightly reduce the liquid.

 Step into The Cottage Mill: Freshly Milled Flour Guides, Recipes, and More Await!